Specifications for organising ERA’s congresses and meetings

 All invited speakers and chairs to the Congress must fill in the Disclosure of Interest (DoI) form (for the speakers this is a mandatory step during the submission of the slides, either online or onsite) and the collected information is presented to the audience by means of slides to be shown at the beginning of each session (chairs) or talk (speakers).

-Failure to comply with this rule will be clearly shown on a slide before the speaker’s presentation.
-The full details regarding the DoI can be found here.
+Failure to comply with this rule will be clearly shown in a slide before the speaker’s presentation.
+The full details regarding the DoI can be here.

 IX.
 Hospitality at the Congress